captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 but still, oddly, is standing.
 ---
-You're a pickpocket.
+You’re a pickpocket.
 ---
-And I'm a soldier.
+And I’m a soldier.
 ---
-Or maybe I'm a pickpocket
+Or maybe I’m a pickpocket
 ---
-and you're a sailor.
+and you’re a sailor.
 ---
-I don't know.
+I don’t know.
 ---
 ## ROBYN:
 [laughing]
-You're crazy.
+You’re crazy.
 ---
 ## SHARON:
-We're sheltering.
+We’re sheltering.
 ---
 From the cold cold English wind.
 ---